13 Numbers

 geom_freqpoly(binwidth = 5, alpha = 1/5)

 The distribution of `dep_delay` is highly right skewed with a strong peak slightly less than 0.
-The 365 frequency polygons are mostly overlapping forming a thick black bland.
+The 365 frequency polygons are mostly overlapping forming a thick black band.

 Don’t be afraid to explore your own custom summaries specifically tailored for the data that you’re working with.
 In this case, that might mean separately summarizing the flights that left early vs. the flights that left late, or given that the values are so heavily skewed, you might try a log-transformation.
 Finally, don’t forget what you learned in Section 3.6: whenever creating numerical summaries, it’s a good idea to include the number of observations in each group.